 Reduce customer retention cost

-Read More About Customer Loyalty Program: How To Build A Customer Loyalty Program
+Read More: How To Build A Customer Loyalty Program

 According to a study published by Bain, a customer experience promoter has a lifetime value to a company that’s 600 to 1,400% that of a detractor.
 And, that’s precisely what a business needs when surrounded by too much competition.